 Lanthier builds concept-driven composite images, combining and juxtaposing photographed subjects in a photorealistic way to heighten narratives and distill meaning.
 His widely exhibited award-winning series The Special examined Vancouver’s history and culture through hyper-real, nostalgic streetscapes.

-An art show featuring Kevin Lanthier’s photographic images, will be at Ian Tan Gallery from Nov.
+the art show featuring Kevin Lanthier’s photographic images, was be at Ian Tan Gallery from Nov.
 7-30.
 Daily hours are Tuesday through Saturday, Noon-5 p.m.
-Admission is free.